Table of Contents

 - How can blood clots be prevented?

 Blood leaking out of a blood vessel.
-Blood clots can form when blood leaks out of a blood vessel.
-This is very beneficial when a person gets a cut or scrape wound, because the clot helps stop further bleeding at the wound site.
-The clotting mechanism works well following trauma as well.
-Broken bones, sprains and strains, and nosebleeds all result in bleeding that is controlled by the body's clotting mechanism.
+Blood clots can form when blood leaks out of a blood vessel, and this process can be very beneficial because the clot helps stop further bleeding at the site of injury.
+A few examples of how bleeding is controlled by the body's clotting mechanism are